"No man should be allowed to be President who does not understand hogs."President Harry S. Truman

 Pig wings.
 The fanciful trademarked name for rear leg shanks is the clever creation of Pioneer Meats, a meat wholesaler.
 Pig wings are a small hunk of meat, 2 to 5 ounces, taken from the narrow end of the ham near the knee with a small handle of fibula bone sticking out.
 They are mini pork chops on a stick, perfect bar food.

 Rib chops.
-A rib chop (at right) is a pork chop cut from the rib roast.
+A rib chop is a pork chop cut from the rib roast.
 They are typically about 3/4" thick, lean, and each can be sold boneless or with a baby back rib attached.
-Because they are so lean, they are great for stuffing, and benefit from brining.
+Because they are so lean, they benefit from brining.
 A normal serving will be one chop.
 Hungry people might eat two.
-The one at right has been "Frenched" which means it has been trimmed so the bone is exposed like a handle.
+The one above has been "Frenched" which means it has been trimmed so the bone is exposed like a handle.
 I like to eat these like lillipops.

 Riblets.
 Riblets are made by taking a full length slab or ribs and cutting them with a cleaver or a band saw so the bones are only half as long as normal, perhaps 2-4".
 This is done to make smaller portions or to remove part of the curve of baby backs and produce a flatter slab.
 Usually served as appetizers, for a main course a normal serving would be 10-12 riblets.
 Some people refer to pork rib tips as riblets.
 This is incorrect.
 Applebee's restaurants have a menu item called "riblets" that are technically not riblets.
 Technically they are button ribs. or "transverse processes of lumbar vertebrae byproduct from the boning of pork loins".